 It’s honestly pretty much just as bad as Umbrella Corps, BUT unlike Umbrella Corps it puts some effort into pretending it’s Resident Evil.
 Effort that is entirely wasted, but still.
 That effort took the form of Capcom cramming in allusions to the story of Resident Evil 2 and touting some familiar faces, like weird Resident Evil animatronics used to market a very bad restaurant.

 What’s more, the controls are just broken.
-Resident Evil never had the best or most intuitive controls [JUST HAMMER THE BUTTONS AND WIGGLE THE STICKS – Ed.], but there was always a reason for that: clunky mechanics are good when they’re supposed to make your horror experience more frantic.
+Resident Evil never had the best or most intuitive controls, but there was always a reason for that: clunky mechanics are good when they’re supposed to make your horror experience more frantic.
 But Raccoon City is not a horror.
 It would greatly benefit from competent combat mechanics, maybe then it would at least be a fun shooter, but it seems to be locked in a mortal battle with itself.
 It’s an absolutely schizophrenic game and one I cannot recommend to anybody.

 10. Resident Evil: Revelations